ppy/s3-nginx-proxy/README.md

 ## Kubernetes (Helm)

 Edit your AWS credentials, proxy and ingress config in `s3-nginx-proxy-chart/values.yaml` and deploy like any other Helm chart.

+## Purge configuration

+Single files can be purged from cache using the HTTP `DELETE` method.

+By default, this is enabled to anyone with no authentication.
+Authentication can be enabled by setting `purgeAuthorizationKey` in the cache config and using the HTTP `Authorization` header.

 # Contributing